Mattli8312/Connect4_JS/README.md

 ## Languages and frameworks

 Although I could have used React or any other framework/library to handle the front-end, I felt this application wasn't necessary for react as it is fairly light weighted.
 I used simple HTML/CSS for the front end, ES6 for the game logic, and a couple other node modules to handle client-server interactions.

+## Installation

+I'll probably host this in the cloud, but for now, If you want, you can clone this repo and run it in a local browser (i.e. Chrome, Mozilla)